junxit/us-congress-bills-117/derived/amendments.md

 ### 6 U.S.C. § 652

-> in the first paragraph (12), by striking “section 2215” and inserting “section 2217”; and
+> by striking “section 2215” and inserting “section 2217”; and

 | | |
 |---|---|